 That felt amazing, mostly because I’ve been winging it the whole time.
 I have set forth goals for them to reach, and when I see them wavering on an exercise, I readjust everything to help them focus on their weaknesses.
 I want them to grow and learn but at the same time have fun.

 I try to remember the different projects I did in my high school T.V. production class.
 They were great.
 All those projects taught me how to work creatively and face challenges, and because of them, I felt years ahead of some of my college classmates.
 My goal is to have my students feel just as comfortable walking into their high school T.V. production program as I did going into college.
-I want them to have all the tools at their fingertips while learning how to work in a new studio.
+I want them to have all the tools at their fingertips while learning to work in a new studio.

-I wish this is where teaching ending.
+I wish this was where teaching ended.
 I got the lesson planning stuff under wraps.
 Projects are getting easier to sort out.
 But what isn’t easy are all the other things that teachers are to their students.
 Depending on the relationship you develop with your students, you might become the person they turn to when they are in trouble or just need to vent.
 I have become that with quite a few students, and you’re dealing with a crapfest of emotions in middle school.
 Everyone is learning how to human all over again.

 It’s like watching my two-year-old daughter learn how to express her emotions without words.
 But for middle schoolers, these emotions are nuclear bombs.
 Everything is the end of the world, and it’s probably because their hormones are out of whack.
 They are learning how to deal with the influx of insanity in their brains.
 Nothing prepared me for is how dangerous these three years can be for a child’s psyche.